Casper Ulrich Mortensen: SønderjyskE

 Mortensen joined SønderjyskE in 2014–2015 season, signed a one-year contract.
 SønderjyskE announced at the end of the season that they did not expect the contract to be renewed.

 HSV Hamburg

 On 8 June 2015, Casper U. Mortensen was presented as new player for the German club HSV Hamburg, joining the club for the 2015/16 season.
 Casper U. Mortensen was signed on a three-year contract.
 HSV Hamburg declared insolvent on 15 January 2016.

 TSV Hannover Burgdorf

-After playing the European Championships in Poland with the national team of Denmark in 2016, Mortensen signed a contract with TSV Hannover-Burgdorff for the rest of 2015–2016 season.
+After playing the European Championships in Poland with the national team of Denmark in 2016, Mortensen signed a contract with TSV Hannover-Burgdorf for the rest of 2015–2016 season.
 The contract was extended later until the summer of 2020.
 The season 2017-2018 went on to be one of the bests in Mortensen career, where he finished the season strong with Hannover-Burgdorf (6th place in the league - best result in history of Hannover) and was crowned with a personal trophy - the topscorer in the Bundesliga with 230 goals in total.